4.67 from 18 votes

 Peanut Butter Cheerio Balls

-Peanut Butter Cheerio Balls are an easy no-bake kids’ snack made with only 6 ingredients!
-Peanut butter, honey and cereal come together to make a delicious treat that kids love.
+Peanut Butter Cheerio Balls are an easy, no-bake kids’ snack made with only six ingredients!
+Peanut butter, honey, and cereal come together to create a delicious treat that kids love.

 Peanut butter Cheerios Ball in a pink cupcake liner.

 It’s an easy snack that will soon become a family favorite.
-It only takes minutes to prep and then a little chill time in the fridge and you have a sweet treat for the whole family to enjoy.
-I love a good no bake recipe!
+It only takes minutes to prep, followed by a bit of chill time in the fridge, and you have a sweet treat for the whole family to enjoy.
+I love a good no-bake recipe!

 • Made with simple ingredients